ring-lang/ring/lib/README.md

 Ring programming language - Lib folder
 ======================================

-In this folder we store the library files.
+In this folder we will store the library files.

-Don't commit the library files, just keep this folder empty.
+Don't commit the library files, just keep this folder empty!